Department of biochemistry and Molecular biology

 Role of Kallistatin in Inflammation-Induced Angiogenesis and Tumor Progression

-Kallistatin was discovered and identified as a tissue Kallikrein-binding protein in our laboratory.
-We have demonstrated that kallistatin is a regulator of vascular homeostasis capable of controlling a broad range of biological effects independent of its interaction with tissue kallikrein.
+Kallistatin was discovered and identified as a tissue kallikrein-binding protein in our laboratory.
+We have demonstrated that kallistatin is a regulator of vascular homeostasis capable of controlling a broad range of biological effects, independent of its interaction with tissue kallikrein.
 Kallistatin through its heparin-binding site competes with the binding of tumor necrosis factor-α and vascular endothelial growth factor to endothelial cells, thus preventing inflammation, vascular permeability and angiogenesis.
 We have shown that kallistatin inhibits vascular injury, inflammation, angiogenesis and tumor growth in several animal models.
 We have also demonstrated that kallistatin levels are reduced in hypertensive and normotensive animals with oxidative organ damage.
-However, kallistatin administration by gene delivery into these animal models reduces hypertension, vascular and organ injuries associated with suppression of apoptosis, inflammation, hypertrophy and fibrosis.
-Moreover, circulating kallistatin levels are markedly reduced in patients with colon, prostate, and liver cancer.
-We are currently investigating the potential role of kallistatin in protection against tumor progression by inhibiting angiogenesis and cancer cell invasiveness.
-These studies could reveal important information regarding the role and mechanism of kallistatin in inflammation-associated angiogenesis, cancer progression and prognosis.
+However, kallistatin administration by gene delivery into these animal models reduces hypertension, vascular and organ injuries associated with suppression of apoptosis, inflammation, hypertrophy and fibrosis, while kallistatin depletion by neutralizing antibody injection has the opposite effects.
+We have shown that circulating kallistatin levels are markedly reduced in patients with liver disease, septic syndrome, severe pneumonia as well as colon, prostate, and liver cancer.
+Moreover, diminished kallistatin levels are associated with adiposity in healthy human population cohorts.
+We are currently investigating the role of kallistatin in vascular and organ damage by promoting endothelial progenitor cell viability, migration, and vasculogenic activity in animal models and cultured cells.
+These studieshttp://www.google.com/firefox?client=firefox-a&rls=org.mozilla:en-US:official could reveal important information regarding the role and mechanism of kallistatin in cardiovascular and renal diseases.

-1. Zhu H, Chao J, Kotak I, Guo D, Rarikh S, Bhagatwala J, Patel SY, Houk C, Chao L, Dong Y. 2013.
+5. Zhu H, Chao J, Kotak I, Guo D, Rarikh S, Bhagatwala J, Patel SY, Houk C, Chao L, Dong Y. 2013.
 Plasma kallistatin is associated with adiposity and cardiometabolic risk in apparently healthy African American adolescents.
-Metabolism, in press.
+Metabolism Clinical and Experimental 62:642-646.

-2. Yao YY, Sheng CF, Li Y, Cong F, Ma G., Liu N, Chao J, Chao L. 2013.
+6. Yao YY, Sheng CF, Li Y, Cong F, Ma G., Liu N, Chao J, Chao L. 2013.
 Tissue kallikrein-modified human endothelial progenitor cell implantation improves cardiac function via enhanced activation of Akt and increased angiogenesis.
-Laboratory Investigation, in press.
+Laboratory Investigation 93:577-591.

-3. Guo DH, Parikh S, Chao J, Pollock N, Wang X, Snieder H, Navis G, Wilson J, Bhagatwala J, Zhu H, Dong YB.
+7. Guo DH, Parikh S, Chao J, Pollock N, Wang X, Snieder H, Navis G, Wilson J, Bhagatwala J, Zhu H, Dong YB.
 2013.
 Urinary prostasin excretion is associated with adiposity in non-hypertensive African American adolescents.
-Pediatric Research, in press.
+Pediatric Research 74:206-210.